Conseil du roi: Council of Finances

-The "Conseil royal des finances" was created by Louis XIV in September 1661 to help the king oversee the functions of Superintendent of Finances after the removal from power of Nicolas Fouquet.
-Before 1661, fiscal matters were treated in the "Conseil de direction des finances", created in 1615, under Louis XIII.
+The Conseil royal des finances was created by Louis XIV in September 1661 to help the king oversee the functions of Superintendent of Finances after the removal from power of Nicolas Fouquet.
+Before 1661, fiscal matters were treated in the Conseil de direction des finances, created in 1615, under Louis XIII.

 The Council of Finances' purview was large; it dealt with the royal budget, taxation, industry, commerce, money, contracts to the Farmers General, etc. In this council, the overall size of the taille was set, and financial and taxation disputes were judged.

-The council was made up of the king, the "chef du conseil des finances" (an honorary, but well-paid, post), the crown prince, occasionally the chancellor, the contrôleur général des finances and (generally) two of his counsellors, and the intendants of finance.
+The council was made up of the king, the chef du conseil des finances (an honorary, but well-paid, post), the crown prince, occasionally the chancellor, the contrôleur général des finances and (generally) two of his counsellors, and the intendants of finance.

 Until 1715, the council met twice a week.
 After this date, financial decisions were made by the king in one-on-one meetings with the contrôleur général des finances, and the council merely rubber-stamped their decisions without much debate.
 Under the Regent Philippe II, Duke of Orléans and then under Louis XV, the council met every Tuesday.
 From around 1728–1730, its rhythm slowed to less than once a week, and during the years 1730–1740, it met only once every two weeks.

-In the early 17th century, legal disputes concerning financial matters were overseen by the "Conseil d'État et des finances" (see Judicial and Administrative Councils below), although from 1665 on its financial purview was reduced as the chancellor was gradually excluded from financial decisions.

 Council of Commerce

-The "Conseil royal de commerce" was created in 1664 as an equivalent to the Council of Finances, but it disappeared in 1676, and reappeared in 1730.
+The Conseil royal de commerce was created in 1664 as an equivalent to the Council of Finances, but it disappeared in 1676, and reappeared in 1730.
 This council was never fully able to stand out from the other councils and its influence was minor.
 In 1787, it was reunited with the Council of Finances.

 Judicial and administrative councils

-The divisions of the King's Council concerning contentious legal, administrative and judicial affairs were generally presided by the Chancellor of France, and the king himself rarely attended their meetings, although all acts of these councils were considered to derive from him and the chancellor was considered the "king's mouthpiece" ("la bouche du Roi").
+The divisions of the King's Council concerning contentious legal, administrative and judicial affairs were generally presided by the Chancellor of France, and the king himself rarely attended their meetings, although all acts of these councils were considered to derive from him and the chancellor was considered the "king's mouthpiece" (la bouche du Roi).